 |---|---|

-| Minimum room size | Varies by use; sleeping rooms have minimum area requirements |
+| Minimum room size | Sleeping rooms must meet minimum area requirements set by the Housing Department |

-| Fire safety | Smoke detectors, fire doors, escape routes compliant with fire regulations |
+| Fire safety | Smoke detectors on each floor, fire doors, clearly marked escape routes compliant with Gibraltar fire regulations |

-| Kitchen facilities | Adequate cooking facilities relative to number of occupants |
+| Kitchen facilities | Adequate cooking and washing facilities relative to the number of occupants |

 | Bathroom facilities | Minimum ratios of bathrooms to occupants |

-| Management contact | Landlord or agent contact details displayed in the property |
+| Management contact | Landlord or managing agent contact details displayed in the property |

 Checking Your Lease for HMO Restrictions